agroecometrics package

 • file_path – A Path object representing the output file path.

-• model_labels – Is a list of the names of the models used in model data.
+• model_labels – A list of labels corrosponding to each row of the provided evapotranspiration data.

 Returns: